 While most grapes grown in Alsace are white, Pinot Noir does make an appearance on its own as a red wine and in bubbly Cremant d'Alsace.

-Regions: Northern Rhône and Southern Rhône.
+Sub-regions: Northern Rhône and Southern Rhône.

-Red wine grapes: Grenache, Syrah, and Mourvèdre (GSM), Cinsault, Counoise, Carignane.
+Common red wine grapes: Grenache, Syrah, and Mourvèdre (GSM), Cinsault, Counoise, Carignane.

-White wine grapes: Grenache Blanc, Marsanne, Roussanne, and Viognier.
+Common white wine grapes: Grenache Blanc, Marsanne, Roussanne, and Viognier.

 You might have heard of Châteauneuf-du-Pape or Hermitage: those appellations are in the Rhône.
 The Rhône River starts up in the Alps and flows down through Valence and Avignon, ending in the Mediterranean Sea in the area near Marseille.
 The area is generally split into two main parts: the Northern Rhône and the Southern Rhône.

 When you think Northern Rhône, think Syrah.
 The grape finds its most peppery, meaty expression on the steep hillsides that line the river.
 A good way to get into these wines is to try St. Joseph or Crozes-Hermitage, but even these can be a bit pricey.
 Some talented producers make wines under the humble Vin de Pays Collines Rhodaniennes, and these can be delicious and extremely affordable.
 You'll also see white wines made from Viognier grapes in this area.